SRWieZ/svgtinyps-cli/README.md

 [//]: # (```)
 ## Roadmap
 Pull requests are welcome!
 Here are some ideas to get you started:
-- Option to set <title>
 - Use Symfony Console for better ui
-- Build binaries for Windows, Linux and MacOS
+- Build binaries for MacOS arm64 and Windows
 - Publish on Homebrew
-- Automate everything with Github Actions

 ## Credits